Thursday, December 15

 • Veiled chameleon

 2. Most chameleons are omnivores (insectivores).
-Chameleons eat insects like grasshoppers, crickets, worms, and various other insects.
+Chameleons eat insects like grasshoppers, crickets, worms, and other insects.
 Some chameleons eat plant vegetation.

 3. The Parson's chameleon is the largest of the chameleons.
-Depending on the gender they can grow to about 28 inches long and weigh as much as two pounds (2lbs).
+Depending on the gender, they can grow to about 28 inches long and weigh as much as two pounds (2lbs).

 Share a cool fact about chameleons with us: